 Wild Atlantic Writing Awards (WAWA)

-Aside from our usual 500-word limit, there’s only one other condition.
-The word ‘endings’ cannot be used in your story title or in the story itself.
+Stories should be no more than 500 words and the word ‘secrets’ cannot be used in your story title or in the story itself.

 Flash Fiction Award